If the Star Ferry is all about efficiency and transportation, Aqua Luna is nothing but style and sophistication.

 Aqua Luna offers a number of different harbour tours, both in the day time, and in the evening.
 Cruises typically leave from Central Pier #9, or the Tsim Sha Tsui Promenade, and pick up passengers on both sides, giving you flexibility about where and when to board.
 Here’s a brief description of their most popular cruises and tours:

 Their Dim Sum Cruise is an awesome two-hour culinary experience that cruises to the town of Aberdeen, a bustling typhoon shelter and fishing town.
-Cruises only run on Mondays and Fridays, and the dim sum is served up by the renowned chefs from Dim Sum Library.
+Cruises only run on Sundays and public holidays, and the dim sum is served up by the renowned chefs from Dim Sum Library.

 For a true splurge, treat yourself to the Symphony of Lights Dinner and Cruise, which includes a ride on the Aqua Luna during the Symphony of Lights, and an incredible meal at Hutong, one of Hong Kong’s most chic bars and restaurants.
 Located in Tsim Sha Tsui, Hutong is gorgeously decorated, and has one of the best harbour views around from the 28th floor.